Rizhao Steel is majority owned by the Shandong Iron & Steel Group.

 2009: The Acquisition of Rizhao Iron & Steel by Shandong Steel Group was a hostile takeover of one of China's largest non-state steel groups by a state-owned competitor, and heightened concerns at the time about 'creeping renationalisation'.
 Prior to the acquisition, Rizhao Steel was majority owned by Du Shuanghua, one of China's richest men.
 Du tried to stop the hostile takeover by selling a 30% equity stake in the business [at low cost] to Kai Yuan Holdings, a Hong Kong-listed business that was controlled by family relatives of Hu Jintao, the Chinese president.
 This plan did not work as it was apparently regarded as politically too dangerous to Mr Hu.

 2010: The sell off of Du's 33% ownership stake was not part of the 2009 plan.
 Rather, under the original 2009 plan, Rizhao Steel was to merge with Shandong Iron & Steel, with merger followed by restructuring.
-The restructured business was to have been 67% owned by the Shandong Steel Group, and 33% owned by Du.
-In this vision, Du was to have remained in charge of a relatively autonomous Rizhao steel subsidiary during the first phase of the transition.
+The restructured business was to have been 67% owned by the Shandong Steel Group, and 33% owned by Du Shuanghua.
+In this vision, Shuanghua was to have remained in charge of a relatively autonomous Rizhao steel subsidiary during the first phase of the transition.

 2010: Court arbitrator deems that Rizhao did not fulfill its obligations under the 2007 iron ore supply agreement with Mount Gibson, causing the latter party a loss of $114 million.